-Charities seeking Eton Action’s financial support must apply in writing (email is not an acceptable substitute) to the Treasurer, including details of their annual accounts.
-Confirmation will be sent only to successful applicants.
+Charities seeking Eton Action’s financial support for next year must apply in writing (email is not an acceptable substitute) to the Treasurer, including details of their annual accounts.
+Charities are chosen in February, and confirmation will be sent only to successful applicants.

 The contact address is: The Treasurer, Eton Action, Eton College, Windsor, Berks, SL4 6DW.

 Volunteering & Community Engagement